The New Zealand Māori Rugby Board (NZMRB) was established as an incorporated society in June 2000, under its own Constitution.

 While NZR assembles and supports the Māori All Blacks, the New Zealand Māori Rugby Board is responsible for the development of Māori rugby in New Zealand.

 The Chair of the Board is New Zealand Rugby’s Māori Representative.
-The Board also comprises two members from each of the three Māori rugby regions: Te Hiku O Te Ika (from Lake Taupō north), Te Tini a Maui (lower half of the North Island), and Te Waipounamu (South Island).
+The Board also comprises the Chair of each of the three Regional Māori Rugby Boards: Te Hiku O Te Ika (from Lake Taupō north), Te Tini a Maui (lower half of the North Island), and Te Waipounamu (South Island), three Appointed members; who are appointed by an appointments committee and are preferably recommended by one of the regional boards, and three Independent members .

 As at Monday 16 November 2020